staslebedenko/FestiveTechCalendar2020Workshop/README.md

 ## Step 2.
 Create sample Azure Functions application via Functions CLI CLI or Visual studio.

-Lets begin with project setup, you should create a folder and open command prompt there via CMD
+Lets begin with project setup and create two functions.
+The first one will have and HTTP trigger with name "Publisher" and second one Azure Storage Queue trigger with name Subscriber.
+We will add output trigger to another storage queue later, to avoid initial setup of Azure SQL server.

+Run the following command via command prompt CMD

 ```bash
     func init KedaFunctionsDemo — worker-runtime dotnet — docker